Bacon shortage could hit US amid pork crisis in China

 Continue Reading Below

-Virginia-based pork producer Smithfield Foods Inc., maker of bacon, ham and sausages, says the United States could face a bacon and ham shortage next year, as the spread of a pig-killing disease in China starts affected the global market, according to reports.
+Virginia-based pork producer Smithfield Foods Inc., maker of bacon, ham and sausages, says the United States could face a bacon and ham shortage next year, as the spread of a pig-killing disease in China starts affecting the global market, according to reports.

 The deadly hog disease that hit parts of Africa and Europe has spread across Asia infecting millions of pigs.
 As a result, prices of pork in China — home to half the world’s pig population — have skyrocketed.